-The Palm Beach County Quality Standards for Afterschool have been the leading catalyst for the QIS for afterschool.
-The QIS is recognized as one of the most established quality improvement systems across the country with 148 afterschool programs currently enrolled and has well- developed services and incentives to support program staff in their efforts to deliver best practice strategies.
-(Middle school QIS sites Exhibit A, Attachment A.2) From time to time Exhibit A, Attachment A.2 may be revised and provided to the County's representative without a formal contract amendment.
+The Palm Beach County Quality Standards for Afterschool have been the leading catalyst for the Quality Improvement System (QIS) for afterschool.
+The Palm Beach County QIS, recognized as one of the most established quality improvement systems across the country with 139 afterschool programs currently enrolled, has well-developed services and incentives to support program staff in their efforts to deliver best practice strategies.
+(Middle school QIS sites Exhibit A, Attachment A.2) From time-to-time Exhibit A, Attachment A.2 may be revised and provided to the County's representative without a formal contract amendment.

-Middle school programs participating in this initiative are encouraged to be active participants in the Palm Beach County's Quality Improvement System.
-Based on the Palm Beach County Quality Standards for Afterschool, the QIS uses the PBC-PQA tool; one-on-one consultation, coaching and technical assistance; and specialized trainings to help programs effectively develop and deliver high-quality OST experiences for children, youth and their families.
+Middle school programs participating in this initiative are encouraged to be active participants in the Palm Beach County QIS.
+Based on the Palm Beach County Quality Standards for Afterschool, the QIS uses the Palm Beach County-Program Quality Assessment (PBC-PQA) tool; one-on-one consultation, coaching and technical assistance; and specialized trainings to help programs effectively develop and deliver high-quality OST experiences for children, youth and their families.

-Active participation in the QIS is defined by: signing a Memorandum of Agreement to participate in QIS, completion of annual external assessments; quarterly progress checks documented by a Prime Time quality advisor; participation in the self-assessment process and completion of a Program Improvement Plan within 90 days of external assessments.
+Active participation in the QIS is defined by: signing a Memorandum of Agreement to participate in QIS, completion of annual external assessments; quarterly site supports documented by a Prime Time quality advisor; participation in the self-assessment process and completion of an action plan within 90 days of external assessments.

 Programs assessed using the PBC-PQA receive their results, then meet with their assigned Prime Time quality advisor to review the data and create a plan to address areas where they scored the lowest on the tool.
-The quality advisors will conduct progress checks at least once per quarter with each participating program to review the process toward goals in their improvement plan.

-During the progress checks, the quality advisors meet with staff to discuss challenges, model youth development strategies and/or conduct independent and joint observation sessions with the program director.
-The implementation of the QIS process and coaching for both elementary and middle school afterschool programs in the QIS is a responsibility shared across the Quality Improvement team members as they strive to support programs to achieve maintenance-level status, the highest quality level in the QIS.
+The quality advisors will provide site supports at least once per quarter with each participating program to review the progress toward goals in their action plan.
+During the site supports, the quality advisors meet with staff to discuss challenges, model youth development strategies and/or conduct independent and joint observation sessions with the program director.
+The implementation of the QIS process and coaching for both elementary and middle school afterschool programs in the QIS is a responsibility shared across the Quality Improvement team members as they strive to support programs to achieve highest quality in the QIS.